 Each year, the compensation committee establishes the target long-term incentive opportunity for each named executive officer, which is based on a percentage of his base salary.
-For fiscal 2019, the target long-term incentive opportunity for each named executive officer equaled 250% of base salary for Dr. Spana and 235% of base salary for Mr. Wills.
+For both fiscal 2020 and fiscal 2021, the target long-term incentive opportunity for each named executive officer equaled 250% of base salary for Dr. Spana and 235% of base salary for Mr. Wills.